mesosphere/dcos-kubernetes-quickstart/README.md

 ```
 When it completes, connect to the
 make docker
-# You are now in a container
+# You are now in a container.
 make launch-dcos
 # Launches DC/OS cluster.
 The cluster provisioning will take ~15 minutes.
 make setup-cli
-# Configures the DC/OS CLI and kubectl
+# Configures the DC/OS CLI and kubectl.
 make install
 # Installs kubernetes on your cluster.
-Takes ~2 minutes
+Takes ~2 minutes.
 make kubectl-tunnel
-# Creates a ssh tunnel to a node-agent for APIServer access
+# Creates a ssh tunnel to a node-agent for APIServer access.
 # Make sure the API Server and Kubelet's are up by running:

 kubectl get nodes

-# If you see a result like this, everything is working properly, and you are now running Kubernetes on DC/OS
+# If you see a result like this, everything is working properly, and you are now running Kubernetes on DC/OS.

 NAME                                   STATUS    AGE       VERSION
 kube-node-0-kubelet.kubernetes.mesos   Ready     13s       v1.7.5